 The Masters thesis is a report on a research project or a publishable scientific paper that is approved by two Department of Earth and Environmental Sciences faculty members and the Chair of the Department.
 There is no final examination requirement for the MS degree.

 Students in the fifth-year MS program complete a capstone experience that synthesizes and causes reflection on their education progress.
 In many cases, this experience is a publishable scientific paper or a report on a research project.
 However, in cases where the student is unable to or uninterested in completing independent research, a “report on a scientific literature review” can fulfill this requirement.

 The thesis should conform to the format guidelines of a scientific journal appropriate for the field.
 Formatting must be determined in consultation with the student's advisor.
 Students must follow accepted guidelines for pagination, bibliography, drafting of figures, figure captions, abstract, title, and so forth.
 An abstract is required.

 Masters Thesis Cover Pages and Signatures

 Each Masters Thesis must have the appropriate cover page from the list below.
 Signatures required: two faculty readers (usually including the advisor) and the Chair of the Department.
-Faculty readers must be appointed in Earth and Environmental Sciences as tenure-track faculty, adjunct faculty, or research scientist.
+Faculty readers must be appointed in Earth and Environmental Sciences as tenure-track faculty, emeritus faculty, adjunct faculty, or research scientist.
 Students are required to obtain the two faculty reader signatures before requesting the Chair's signature.